jrutgeer/ROS2_assorted_docs/SMACC2/README.md

 ## Introduction

-This is a mostly chronological writing of my learing process of SMACC2.
-It is only slightly redacted and hence by no means an ideal guideline to learning SMACC2, but I do think it can significantly accelerate the learning process for anyone new to SMACC2 / Boost Statechart.
+This is a mostly chronological writing of my learing process of [SMACC2](https://github.com/robosoft-ai/SMACC2).
+It is only slightly redacted and hence by no means an ideal guideline to learning SMACC2, and it is unfinished, as time constraints forced me to stop after digging through probably less than half of the code.
+Yet I decided to release this file, as I hink it can be valuable to anyone new to SMACC2 / Boost Statechart, and hopefully significantly accelerate their (initial) learning process.

 Feel free to correct me on topics that I might have misunderstood, or to elaborate on topics that might benefit from further clarification.
 </br>